Popov77/EDiPOP/README.md

 ![20231018_110858](https://github.com/Popov77/EDiPOP/assets/59052047/2aad8026-5a92-4c3c-9a14-33f1b314b8f0)

 Before proceeding, make sure you format your micro SD card as FAT32.
-Use a software tool like SD Card Formater to complete the formatting.
+Use a software tool like SD Card Formatter to complete the formatting.
 Available for download: https://www.sdcardformatter.com/

 ![Captureykyu](https://github.com/Popov77/EDiPOP/assets/59052047/e285fadd-0f1c-4a57-81fa-1660abf78757)